 - nest together for easy storage

-- have a lid – so you can chill things like cookie dough quickly, like in these espresso chocolate chip cookies.
+- have a lid – so you can chill things like cookie dough easily, like in these espresso chocolate chip cookies.

-All silicone spatulas are one of the most useful tools.
-I recommend getting a variety of sizes to scoop things out of jars, or batter out of bowls!
+Silicone spatulas are one of the most useful tools.
+I recommend getting a variety of sizes to scoop ingredients out of jars, or batter out of bowls!

 They can help get all the batter out of the bowls, and are great for finishing a cake or cupcake batter that you do not want to over mix!

-I love that they often are colorful, or with fun patterns like this sprinkle spatula!
+I love that they are often colorful, or come with fun patterns like this sprinkle spatula!

 For anything that bakes in my sheet pans, like cookies, or macarons, I love using silicone mats.
-I love that it doesn’t waste any parchment paper, and they’re really easy to clean!
+It’s easy to clean, and I’m not wasting single-use parchment paper!

 An offset spatula is the best tool for so many things.
 Smoothing out cake batter in your pan or smoothing frosting on your cake, or creating those pretty swoosh patterns on top of dips.